The Milagro Beanfield War: Plot

 In the chaos, Bloom is arrested, causing strain between him and Archuleta.
 The state forestry department tries to seize Mondragon's cow, leading to a standoff defused by Sheriff Bernabe Montoya.
-Mondragon is offered a foreman position at the construction site, causing conflict with his wife and Archuleta.
+Joe Mondragon and Herbie Platt are beaten up one evening when returning home from working in the beanfield.
+The angel tells Amarante that a big sacrifice will be needed.
+Joe Mondragon is offered a foreman position at the construction site, causing conflict with his wife and Archuleta.

-As tensions escalate, the townsfolk arm themselves, leading to confrontations, including a shootout leaving Amarante injured.
+As tensions escalate, the townsfolk arm themselves.
+Amarante takes matters into his own hands, shooting at and scaring off the man sent in to plow under Joe Mondragon's bean crop, and driving his big machine off a cliff.
+While Joe is trying to decide about the job offer, he has to cope with gunshots fired at his house and Amarante's pig in his field.
+He shoots the pig; Amarante shoots at him and he fires in self-defense, accidentally wounding Amarante.
+Herbie Platt, along with many others, keeps vigil at Amarante's hospital bed.
+Platt and Amarante have become friends, with Platt learning a lot from Amarante.
+Platt prays for Amarante in a way new to him, honoring the local customs.

+Joe Mondragon flees to the mountains.
 Montana pursues Mondragon, who seeks refuge with Shorty.
-Despite arrests and clashes, Mondragon persists in harvesting his beans.

-Eventually, the governor steps in, halting Devine's project and fostering reconciliation among the townsfolk.
-Celebrations erupt in the bean field, culminating in a kiss between Archuleta and Bloom.
+Eventually, Amarante recovers, and he refuses to press charges against Mondragon.
+When Montana tries to arrest Mondragon on his beanfield, there is a standoff with the whole community involved.
+At the last moment, word arrives from the governor's office that Devine's big resort development project is being halted.
+There is a big celebration, with music, dancing, and bean harvesting, culminating in a kiss between Joe Mondragon and his wife Nancy.

 Production

 According to an article by Patricia Rodriguez in the Fort Worth Star-Telegram, Robert Redford was interested in filming part of the movie in the Plaza del Cerro of Chimayo, New Mexico, which is argued to be the last surviving fortified Spanish plaza in North America.
 Some locals responded favorably, but many objected to the idea of big business changing the small community, which forced Redford to film the movie in Truchas.
+Melanie Griffith said that her best scenes were never filmed, because of snow.

 In his essay, "Night of the Living Beanfield: How an Unsuccessful Cult Novel Became an Unsuccessful Cult Film in Only Fourteen Years, Eleven Nervous Breakdowns, and $20 Million," John Nichols gives an account of the film project as he saw it.
 Nichols also described the origin of the novel and the making of the film in the biographical documentary, The Milagro Man: The Irrepressible Multicultural Life and Literary Times of John Nichols, which premiered at the 2012 Albuquerque Film Festival.